hack3rs.ca network-security

 1. Capture Strategy and Scoping

-$ defender angle: Capture filters reduce volume at collection time; display filters narrow analysis after capture.
+$ defender angle: Capture filters reduce volume at collection time; display filters narrow analysis after the fact.
 Use them intentionally.
-Overly narrow capture filters can permanently exclude evidence you later need.
+An overly narrow capture filter can permanently exclude evidence you need later — you cannot recover packets that were never written to disk.

 $ prove understanding: Capture traffic safely and understand capture scope limitations.